LXJS/training-webrtc/WORKSHOP.md

 ## Credit

-This workshop was adapted from the excellent [webrtc/workshop](https://bitbucket.org/webrtc/workshop/) repo, by the webrtc project.
+This workshop was adapted by [@feross](https://twitter.com/feross) and [@HCornflower](https://twitter.com/HCornflower) from the excellent [webrtc/workshop](https://bitbucket.org/webrtc/workshop/) repo, by the webrtc project.
 It was updated and expanded for this LXJS workshop!